Front Range Fed

 One of the pest parts of this corn salsa is that you only need a few basic ingredients to make it.

 • Corn.
-I typically use frozen corn kernels in this recipe, which is also what Chipotle uses.
-I find it easier than using fresh corn and more flavorful than canned.
-However, if it's summertime and you're itching to use fresh ears of corn, straight off the cob, that works too.
+During the winter, I typically use frozen corn kernels here, which is also what Chipotle uses.
+I find frozen corn to be way more flavorful than canned.
+However, if it's summertime and I'm typically itching to use fresh ears of corn, straight off the cob, which, works just as well.

 • Peppers.
 You'll want to use a mix of peppers here for deeper flavor.
 Many recipes use a roasted Poblano pepper, but I couldn't find any, so I subbed in Pasilla peppers, which are very similar.
 Roasting the peppers gives them such a nice smoky flavor and cuts down a bit on their heat.
 Jalapenos (not roasted) are also used and give some extra crunch and spice to this easy corn salsa.